-By submission of its offer, the offeror, if other than an and the individual, who is making an offer that equals or exceeds \$25,000, certifies and agrees, that with respect to all employees of the offeror to be employed under a contract resulting from this solicitation, it will - the second of the second second second

-(1) publish a statement notifying such employees that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in the Contractor's workplace and specifying the actions that will be taken against employees for violations of such prohibition;
+- (b) By submission of its offer, the offeror, if other than an individual, who is making an offer that equals or exceeds \$25,000, certifies and agrees, that with respect to all employees of the offeror to be employed under a contract resulting from this solicitation, it will - - publish a statement notifying such employees that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in the Contractor's workplace and specifying the actions that will be taken against employees for violations of such prohibition;

-- (2) establish a drug-free awareness program to inform such employees about - the dangers of drug abuse in the workplace: · (i) - the Contractor's policy of maintaining a drug-free (ii) workplace; - (iii) any available drug counseling, rehabilitation, and employee assistance programs; and - the penalties that may be imposed upon employees for drug abuse violation occurring in the workplace; (iv) - (3) Provide all employees engaged in performance of the contract with a copy of the statement required by subparagraph (b)(1) of this provision: - (4) Notify such employees in the statement required by subparagraph (b)(1) of this provision, that as a condition of continued employment on the contract resulting from this solicitation, the employee will -- abide by the terms of the statement; and

-- notify the employer of any criminal drug statute conviction for a violation occurring in the workplace (ii) no later than five (5) days after such conviction; - (5) Notify the Contracting Officer within ten (10) days after receiving notice under subdivision (b)(4)(ii) of this provision, from an employee or otherwise receiving actual notice of such conviction; and - (6) Within 30 days after receiving notice under subdivision (b)(4)(ii) of this provision of a conviction, impose the following sanctions or remedial measures on any employee who is convicted of drug abuse violations occurring in the workplace: - Take appropriate personnel action against such employee, up to and including termination; or, (i) - (ii) Require such employee to satisfactorily participate in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate The transfer of the state of th - Make a good faith effort to maintain a drug-free workplace through implementation of subparagraphs (b) (1) through (b) (6) en in the Botten of this provision. on all should recover year
+- establish a drug-free awareness program to inform such (2) employees about - - (i) the dangers of drug abuse in the workplace: - (ii) the Contractor's policy of maintaining a drug-free workplace; - (iii) any available drug counseling, rehabilitation, and employee assistance programs; and - the penalties that may be imposed upon employees for (iv) drug abuse violation occurring in the workplace; - (3) Provide all employees engaged in performance of the contract with a copy of the statement required by subparagraph (b)(1) of this provision: - (4) Notify such employees in the statement required by subparagraph (b)(1) of this provision, that as a condition of continued employment on the contract resulting from this solicitation, the employee will --(i) - abide by the terms of the statement; and - (ii) notify the employer of any criminal drug statute conviction for a violation occurring in the workplace no later than five (5) days after such conviction; - Notify the Contracting Officer within ten (10) days after (5) receiving notice under subdivision (b)(4)(ii) of this provision, from an employee or otherwise receiving actual notice of such conviction; and - Within 30 days after receiving notice under subdivision (6) (b)(4)(ii) of this provision of a conviction, impose the following sanctions or remedial measures on any employee who is convicted of drug abuse violations occurring in the workplace: - Take appropriate personnel action against such (i) employee, up to and including termination; or, - Require such employee to satisfactorily participate in (ii) a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency. - (7) Make a good faith effort to maintain a drug-free workplace through implementation of subparagraphs (b)(1) through (b)(6) of this provision.